Start-up Solicitors Professional Indemnity

 The second factor relates to risk and your client requirements.
-If you anticipate undertaking work where the risk of a potential loss exceeds the minimum SRA level of cover, then it is advisable to obtain higher limits of cover to more suitable level.
-It’s worth remembering (especially for commercial work) that some clients will enquire as to your level of cover purchased and may only be willing to instruct a firm that they consider carries adequate levels of insurance.
+If you anticipate undertaking work where the risk of a potential loss exceeds the minimum SRA level of cover, then it is advisable to obtain higher limits of cover to a more suitable level.
+It’s worth remembering (especially for commercial work) that some clients will insist on higher levels level of cover.

 - Over 5 years Post Qualified Experience